Do we make faith too complicated?

 It starts with trust

-I’d like to think so.
+I’d like to think faith and religion can exist separately.
 I’ve always considered myself to be an optimist and, if you ask me, faith and optimism sound eerily similar.
 According to Dictionary.com, faith is “complete trust or confidence in someone or something” and optimism is “hopefulness and confidence about the future or the successful outcome of something.”

 After reading between the lines, it looks like both words are grounded firmly in trust.
 Having faith means you completely trust in someone or something, whereas having optimism means you trust that things will be okay in the future.

 Trust means a lot to me.
-Every day, I tell myself that, no matter what, I have to trust that everything will be okay.
-Weirdly enough, this feeling never really wavers and this tends to be all the assurance I need.
+Every day, I tell myself that, no matter what, I have to trust everything will be okay.
+Weirdly enough, this feeling never really wavers, and this tends to be all the assurance I need.

 When it comes down to it, my problem is sharing this optimism, or faith, with others.